-Once kids get passed a certain age, consoles and smart phones are want they want – not cartoons and toys.
-So, TV execs (and toy manufacturers) are aiming for the age group that still pay them a bit of attention, which means they have to appeal to younger kids.
+Once kids get past a certain age, consoles and smart phones are what they want – not cartoons and toys.
+So, TV execs (and toy manufacturers) are aiming for the age group that still pay cartoons and toys a bit of attention, which means they have to appeal to younger kids.

 I’m still holding out hopes for a bad-ass ThunderCats movie.
 A movie that will fill me with excitement and anticipation as I tick off another day at work or as I stare at my empty bank balance.